Bort-Millipede/PS2Linux_BrainDump/Software Installation/Packages/Reiserfsprogs/README.md

 ## Usage Notes

-The 2.2.1 Kernel likely cannot actually mount or interact with ReiserFS partitions.
-Therefore it is recommended to only use this package with Kernels 2.2.19 or 2.4.17_mvl21.
+Using Reiserfsprogs with the 2.2.1 Kernel may not be feasible, as the kernel lacks ReiserFS partition support and therefore cannot actually mount or interact with ReiserFS partitions after they have been created.
+Therefore, it is recommended to only use this package with Kernels 2.2.19 or 2.4.17_mvl21.